What is Tribulus Root (Gokshura)?

 Like so many other herbs, tribulus has had multiple uses throughout history, but it has particularly been used to treat sexual disorders in both men and women.

 In TCM, tribulus fruit has also been used to treat swelling, eye problems, liver problems, and bloating.
 In Ayurveda, tribulus has sweet, cold, and heavy properties and is considered an aphrodisiac.

-Health Benefits of Tribulus
+What are the Health Benefits of Tribulus?

 Polycystic ovarian syndrome (PCOS) is listed as the most common hormonal disorder affecting women of reproductive age in the U.S. It often involves painful and frustrating symptoms like ovarian cysts, weight gain, and acne.

 Many women have used natural therapies, including herbs and lifestyle changes, to successfully address PCOS and bring hormones back into balance.

 Dr. Aviva Romm lists tribulus as one of the herbs that can be used as a tonic for the endocrine system to aid hormonal dysregulation and PCOS.
 She specifically recommends Bulgarian-grown tribulus rather than the Indian or Chinese version.
 (Aviva Romm, MD.
 Botanical Medicine for Women's Health, pg.
 116)

 Keep in mind that addressing PCOS is a complex process and no single herb will do the job.
 If you are interested in tribulus, it's best to use it as part of a comprehensive plan under the guidance of a qualified herbalist or holistic doctor.

 May Help Address Erectile Dysfunction